 In the very next section, 5.02, you'll find the requirements for safety harnesses and safety lines.
 What becomes immediately clear for most sailors is that the way to both meet the requirements for the life jacket and safety harness sections is to buy a single product that combines both products.
 Thus, an offshore sailing life jacket with 35lb. of buoyancy (some have slight more or less, but we generally call them 35lb. life jackets) and a means of attaching a safety tether (D-rings) is the ultimate answer.
 Some offshore crews will elect to go with a separate harness and life jacket, but generally the two are combined.

-Safety harness lines (tethers) have come under greater scrutiny, and now have multiple requirements on how they are constructed.
-In general, they cannot be old, they cannot use magnetic hardware, and they can’t be longer than 2m.
-We have always recommended tethers which can be released at the chest end with a single pull of a release cord, since boats can sink quickly and you need a means to release yourself from the vessel.
+Safety harness lines (tethers) have come under greater scrutiny and now have multiple requirements on how they are constructed.
+In general, they cannot be old, they cannot use magnetic hardware and they can’t be longer than 2m.
+We have always recommended tethers which can be released at the chest end with a single pull of a release cord since boats can sink quickly and you need to release yourself from the vessel.
 You’ll also need to have 30 percent of your tethers in a double configuration so that you can shorten the length to 1m.